-- 32.1 During a Championship each Competitor will be permitted to use a maximum of four (4) drivers in races. - 32.2 A change of driver may be made at any time before the start of the sprint shootout at each Competition where a sprint session is scheduled, or at any time before the start of the qualifying session at each Competition where a sprint session is not scheduled, provided any change proposed after the end of initial scrutineering receives the consent of the stewards.
+- 32.1 During a Championship each Competitor will be permitted to use a maximum of four (4) drivers in races. - 32.2 Provided any change proposed after the end of initial scrutineering receives the consent of the stewards, a change of driver may be made: at any time before the start of the sprint shootout at each Competition where a sprint session is scheduled, or at any time before the start of the qualifying session at each Competition where a sprint session is not scheduled, provided any change proposed after the end of initial scrutineering receives the consent of the stewards. - a) At each Competition where a sprint session is not scheduled, at any time before the start of the qualifying session. - b) At each Competition where a sprint session is scheduled, at any time before the start of the sprint qualifying session for a driver who will participate in the sprint session, or at any time before the start of the qualifying session for a driver who will participate in the race.

 Additional changes for reasons of force majeure will be considered separately.